Murray scores 39 as Nuggets rout Grizzlies 131-114

 TIP-INS

-Nuggets: Gave up 100 points for only the second time in the last seven games. .
-Will Barton, who was listed as probable after having left adductor tightness against the Nets, started but was limited to six points. .
-Previous high for points this season was 121 against Atlanta on Nov.
-12. .
-Hernangomez was 5 of 6 from the field, including 4 of 5 from 3-point range.
+Nuggets: Gave up 100 points for only the second time in the last seven games. … Will Barton, who was listed as probable after having left adductor tightness against the Nets, started but was limited to six points. … Previous high for points this season was 121 against Atlanta on Nov.
+12. … Hernangomez was 5 of 6 from the field, including 4 of 5 from 3-point range. …Had 36 assists, a season high.

-Grizzlies: Morant scored 13 points. … Valanciunas has reached double figures in 12 straight games. .
-Memphis had made at least 10 3-pointers in seven straight games, matching the franchise record set in March of last season. .
-Entered the game leading the NBA with 55 points in the paint per game.
+Grizzlies: Valanciunas has reached double figures in 12 straight games. … Memphis has made at least 10 3-pointers in seven straight games, matching the franchise record set in March of last season. … Entered the game leading the NBA with 55 points in the paint per game.
 Managed only 40 against the Nuggets.

 UP NEXT